Section 15 – Equality rights

 (b) Disadvantaged group identified by the enumerated or analogous ground

-The types of programs protected under subsection 15(2) are those
+The types of programs protected under section 15(2) are those

 “targeting the conditions of a specific and identifiable disadvantaged group, as contrasted with broad societal legislation, such as social assistance programs” (Kapp, supra at paragraph 55). “‘Disadvantage’ under section 15 connotes vulnerability, prejudice, and negative social characterization”.
 The interpretation of “disadvantage” is as explored in key section 15 cases such as Andrews, supra, Miron v.
 Trudel, supra, and Law, supra.
 For a program to qualify, not all members of the group targeted need to be disadvantaged, as long as the group as a whole has experienced discrimination (Kapp, supra at paragraph 55).